Skip to main content

 4. Make sure Precise location is enabled

 Location tracking only runs while you have an active delivery run.
 When you finish or have no runs, tracking stops automatically.
-If you see a banner on your dashboard saying “Background tracking is off”, tap it to enable it.
+If your dashboard shows a background-tracking banner, tap it to enable tracking.
 You can dismiss the banner for 24 hours if you prefer not to be reminded.

 Signing in with a QR code